 I was not surprised to learn from the leaders of the small church that they had engaged in sustained prayer that God would send new people to their congregation.
 They intended, they expected, they prayed.
 And God responded.
 It was no surprise, either, to learn that at the large church, prayer warriors met early that morning to intercede with God for at least one person who would come to the congregation and find life with Christ that day, right there.
 Same dynamic—they intended, they expected, they prayed, and God responded.

 “But we’ve prayed like that before,” you might say.
 “And nothing happened.”
 So, what’s the solution?
 To stop praying?
 To stop intending and stop expecting?
-To stop hoping, watching and waiting?
+Or to stop hoping, watching and waiting?

 We must be faithful in prayer, persistent in prayer, never giving up.
 We need the spirit of Jacob in our prayers: “I will not let you go unless you bless me.”
 Genesis 32:26.
 An important factor is corporate prayer—praying together.
 Jesus gave the church authority to bind evil and release good.
 He said that if two or three disciples agree together in his name, he will step in and answer abundantly.
 Matthew 18:18–20.